leoncowle/mastodon-misc/pipedream/README.md

 Mastodon account from one instance/server to another, Mastodon will (very likely) automatically follow their new account for you.

-**HOWEVER, if you had them in a Mastodon List, their old account will SILENTLY drop out of the List, and their new account will NOT be added back into the List.**
+**HOWEVER, if you had them in a Mastodon List, their old account will SILENTLY drop out of your List, and their new account will NOT be added back into the List.**

 This PipeDream workflow warns you when this happens.